-Certain genetic disorders that affect the immune system are associated with a higher chance of developing non-Hodgkin lymphoma.
-These include:
+People with certain genetic conditions that affect the immune system have a higher chance of getting non-Hodgkin lymphoma.
+These conditions include:

 - Wiskott–Aldrich syndrome